0day-xc-Our/0dev.2020.Centos8.Hardening/README.md

 enjoy

-Do not forget to change none root user before reboot , as the other user except root will be set expired.
+Do not forget to change root and none root user password before reboot .

+passwd root

+passwd user